At the biophysical level, laughter moves lymph fluid around your body simply by the convulsions you experience during this process;

 For every minute of laughter you produce somewhere around $10,000 worth of healthy body chemistry.
 If you had to go out and actually purchase these refined chemical compounds from labs or pharmaceutical companies, you would have to pay at least $10,000 for the very same chemistry that your brain is producing free of charge when you engage in laughter.

 Some of these are brain-altering chemicals such as serotonin; others are immune-boosting chemicals such as interleukins.
 If you were to make a long list of all the chemicals created by engaging in healthy laughter, you would have quite a list of healthy body chemicals that would carry a hefty price tag if you purchased them retail.
-And yet, once again, you can create these chemicals for yourself at no cost by simply engaging in laughter.
+And yet, once again, you can create these chemicals for yourself at no cost by simply engaging in laugh.

 You will find that these chemicals have extraordinary positive healing effects on your body and mind.
 They will boost immune system function; they will improve your outlook on life; they will tend to diminish any symptoms of depression; and because they help reduce stress, they will also prevent all of the various diseases and disorders that are caused by chronic stress.